Build-Week-Spotify-Song-Recommender/back-end/README.md

 ```
 {
-  message: 'a new song was added to favorites'
+  "message": "a new song was added to favorites"
 }
 ```